williscool/jquery-socket.io/README.md

     });

+## How it works

+It binds:

+1) socket.io messages sent from the server to jquery events and

+2) jquery events fired from the browser to socket.io messages sent from the client

+## Usage

+there is both a client and a (node.js) server example in this repository to help you get started

 ## Repository Layout

 the wrapper branch shows how it works behind the scenes

 the master or plugin branch allows you to just include and go

-## Usage

-there is both a client and a (node.js) server example in this repository to help you get started

 ## Credits